Freelance Journalism at Dot Esports |

 Given the past, present, and hopeful future of women’s esports, certain crucial takeaways are worth acknowledging in resolving the Battle of the Sexes.
 As is evident from historical statistics, PC and console esports fall well behind on women’s participation numbers.
 Successes in 2022 — most notably VCT Game Changers — demonstrate some shifts towards greater investment in the women’s scene. |

 My name is Hannah Marie ZT.
-I am a journalist and content writer based in London and work in journalism, article writing, editorials, blogs, website writing, and editing.
+I am a writer based in London, working in journalism, article writing, editorials, blogs, website writing, and editing.
 I am a flexible worker and fast learner, adapting my skills to social media marketing, sales copy, and PR.